 The findings contradict the popular belief that aging baby boomers and weekend warriors are responsible for the unprecedented rise in this type of surgery.

-Researchers examined data from more than 9,000 knee replacement patients that was gathered by more than 125 orthopedic surgeons from 22 states.
+Researchers examined data from more than 9,000 knee replacement patients that were gathered by more than 125 orthopedic surgeons from 22 states.
 And the findings showed that at least 55 percent of patients younger than 65 were obese compared with 43 percent of those who were over the age of 65.

 Compared with those patients who were 65 and older, twice as many of the patients younger than 65 were severely obese.
 The younger group of patients surveyed also included higher rates of smoking and lower mental health scores, the investigators found.